 #8 Station Maui

 Station Maui, also known as Coast Guard Air Station Barbers Point, is located on the island of Maui.
-It provides search and rescue, law enforcement, and maritime security operations support to the Hawaiian Islands and the Pacific region.
+It provides law enforcement operations to the Hawaiian Islands and the Pacific region.

 #9 Tripler Army Medical Center